JesseGaspar/yt-downloader/README.md

 ## Error Handling

 The script utilizes Bash's `set -e` to exit if any command fails.
+Because of this maybe you'll need to run the script more than once.

-## Initial Setup
+## Usage

-Variables are defined for file paths, file names, and settings.
+First you need to access the path where you cloned the script.
+Eg:

+`cd /path/to/yt-downloader`

-The only thing you have to do is:
+Now you can do this:

-`sh start.sh`
+`bash start.sh`

 ## Functions